nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.5.
 Delete a staff: `dels`

-Deletes a staff from Eva.
+This command deletes a staff from Eva's database.
+By providing the index of the staff, you can remove that staff's record.

 <div markdown="block" class="alert alert-danger">